• Skip to content

 Reading the Disability Compensation Schedule

-To determine the amount of benefits you will receive, first look to the chart based on your disability rating.
+To determine the amount of benefits you will receive, first look at the chart based on your disability rating.
 From there, select the life situation that applies to you.
-For example, if you have a 40% combined rating and no dependents, then you will choose the 30 to 60% chart and find the “veterans alone” dependent status to see that you are entitled to $617.73 per month in 2019.
+For example, if you have a 40% combined rating and no dependents, then you will choose the 30 to 60% chart and find the “veterans alone” dependent status to see that you are entitled to $673.28 per month in 2022.

 Veterans with a combined disability rating of 30% or higher may be eligible for additional compensation if they have qualified dependents.
 This includes a spouse, children under the age of 18, children between the ages of 18 and 23 who are still in school, and dependent parents.
-The below charts list the disability benefit amounts for veterans with dependents based on their combined disability rating.
+The 2022 VA disability pay chart lists the disability benefit amounts for veterans with dependents based on their combined disability rating.

 Dependent Status 30% 40% 50% 60%